SilasReinagel/silasreinagel.github.io/_posts/2018-09-10-test-failures-are-critical-bugs.md

 ### Does the software perform correctly under light load, but suffer under heavy load, or with more parallel usage?

-- These results should be compared to the performance requirements for the software.
+These results should be compared to the performance requirements for the software.

-- Performance aspects that are underperforming should be instrumented and benchmarked.
+- Performance aspects that are underperforming should be benchmarked
-- Performance-critical systems should have load-tests as part of the delivery pipeline.
+- Performance-critical systems should have load-tests as part of the delivery pipeline
-- KPIs should be tracked and plugged in to notification and alerting systems.
+- KPIs should be tracked and plugged in to notification and alerting systems

 When tests fail due to system performance, the system performance must be upgraded.